 Companies apply for an LEI through a service provider, like Australia LEI.
 They need to do this because companies can’t apply for or update details within the LEI database, which is managed by the Global Legal Entity Identifier Foundation – GLEIF.
-Instead, a service provider (LOU – Local Operating Unit) is assigned to each LEI code and has permission to make changes to data on behalf of the company.
+Instead, a service provider (LOU – Local Operating Unit) is assigned to each LEI code and has permission to initiate changes to data on behalf of the company.

 You are not tied to a particular service provider.
 You can change service providers in much the same way as you’d move your telephone number to a new phone company.
 Just as each customer can transfer their telephone number to the network of another operator, each company can transfer its LEI from the administration of another service provider to the administration of Australia LEI.
 This does not change the registrar of the code in any way – the data is still in the GLEIF database.
 The only change is that Australia LEI is then able to change and update data on your behalf.